cs3041-18b/cs3041-18b.github.io/docs/syllabus.md

 **I will give reading quizzes on assigned content.**

+### Keep up with course announcements and participate on the Slack channel
+Important announcements will be made via Slack, so make sure you're logging on regularly.
+This is also the best place to ask questions... and hopefully answer when you have some expertise to share!
+Information shared on Slack will include topics like assignment adjustments, and whether you can leave your laptops at home on a given day (most days you should bring your laptop or check one out from the [ATC](https://its.wpi.edu/service/Borrowing-Equipment)).

+Stay on top of the course communications!

 <!-- ### Reports on Design
 One of the goals of the course is for you to slowly begin to observe how people interact with the world around them, and how the way that we are designing our computers are helping or hurting us.
 As a result, I'll occasionally ask you to write about your analysis of usability testing or your experience in a design exercise or your observations on designs you see everyday.
 - Every student should create an account on [Medium](http://medium.com)